 How to best use EYFSHome - video advice for parents and carers

 All the activities at EYFSHome are designed to support the development of children between 3-5 and follow the principles of the English Early Years Foundation Stage (EYFS).
-In these videos, EYFS expert Rebecca Fisk (see below for more about her) outlines these key principles and how parents and childcare providers can work together and use our activities to help children play, have fun and develop key skills.
+In these videos, EYFS experts Rebecca Fisk and Sue Asquith (see below for more about them) outline these key principles and how parents and childcare providers can work together and use our activities to help children play, have fun and develop key skills.

 An introduction to the Early Years Foundation Stage programme – and why it matters to children from 0-5

 The three Prime Areas of the Early Years Foundation Stage explained – Personal, Social and Emotional Development; Communication and Language; and Physical Development

 The four Specific Areas of the Early Years Foundation Stage explained – Literacy, Maths, Understanding the World and Expressive Arts and Design

 Why play is central to learning for young children - and how you can encourage and support this